What Is Diesel Fuel Oil: Benefits & Types of Diesel Fuel

 Safer Fuel Handling and Storage

-Diesel fuel is less volatile and less flammable than gasoline, making it safer to store and transport.
+Diesel oil facts is less volatile and less flammable than gasoline, making it safer to store and transport.
 It has a higher flashpoint (the temperature at which it ignites) compared to gasoline, reducing fire risks.

 Widely Available and Cost-Effective